ElmaallemSalah/article_management/README.md

-# Task Management System with Laravel, Vue.js, and Inertia.js
+# Articles Management System with Laravel, Vue.js, and Inertia.js

 This project is a article management system built using Laravel, Vue.js, and Inertia.js, TailwindCSS , flowbite UI .
 It provides a seamless and modern user experience for managing article efficiently.